 The organization is strategizing a plan for the future that will cleanly and seamlessly bring the region into the post-nuclear era.
 A site re-industrialization plan is in the works and new development prospects are in the wings.
-PACRO board members and staff are working diligently with state, local and federal leaders to release funding for full cleanup at the PGDP site.
-In 2013, a group of University of Kentucky engineering students also created three-dimensional models showing the groundwater cleanup process at the site to help the public understand the difficulty and complexity of the task.
+PACRO excecutive commttee and staff are working diligently with state, local and federal leaders to release funding for full cleanup at the PGDP site.

 PACRO’s official mission, under the guide of a now 15-member executive committee, is to create jobs in the region and diversify the economy with the impending loss of the plant’s roughly 1,100 jobs.
-The organization’s committee members are from the five counties impacted most by the facility.
-PACRO meetings are held the third Wednesday of the odd-numbered months at 3:00 p.m. at the Paducah Commerce Center, 300 South Third St.
+The organization’s committee members are from the five counties impacted most by the facility, along with a representative from the Lead Contractor at the PGDP, the University of Kentucky College of Engineering-Paducah Campus, West Kentucky Community and Technical College Workforce Solutions and Murray State University Small Business Development Center.
+PACRO meetings are held the third Wednesday of the odd-numbered months at 3:00 p.m. at the CFSB Bank Southside Service Center, 2550 Irvin Cobb Dr., Paducah, KY.